ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 Events can be assigned to the classes.

-Tags `@fires` and `@event` work well with external references to the events and with internal references to the current `class` / `interface` / `mixin`.
+The `@fires` and `@event` tags work well with full references and with short references to the current `class` / `interface` / `mixin`.

-Events can be declared in class bodies and after them (internal references are available in both cases).
+Events can be declared in class bodies and after them (short references are available in both cases).

 Full reference to the events must have the following syntax: `module:somemodule~SomeClass#event:eventName`.
 Note that `event:` part is required here.
 Short reference can be either `event:eventName` or `eventName`.